When will international travel return? A country-by-country guide to coronavirus recovery

-Aruba is in the middle of phased reopening, with American visitors welcomed back on 10 July.
-Visitors from Europe were allowed in Aruba as of 1 July.
+Aruba has reopened, with visitors from Europe allowed into Aruba as of 1 July.

 All guests must also purchase visitors’ insurance from the nation of Aruba to cover up to $75,000 in health insurance.
 For a week it will cost you about $100.

+Visitors are required to wear a mask in the airport, in indoor public spaces, and on public transport and tour buses.
 The country has also placed temporary capacity limits on some tourist spots, especially in popular destinations.
-Casinos will also reopen with new safety measures in place.
+Casinos are open with new safety measures in place.

-On 1 September, the government put in a new requirement that all incoming visitors to the Bahamas will be required to show proof of a negative COVID-19 test taken within five days of arrival.
-You’ll also need a “Bahamas Health Visa” required prior to arrival and will need to upload negative test results into that online form.
+Americans are now allowed, but they must have a negative COVID-19 PCR test taken within five days of arrival.
+They will also need a “Bahamas Health Visa” required prior to arrival and will need to upload negative test results into that online form.

 - Online embarkation/disembarkation card (ED card) with personal health questions relating to COVID-19 symptoms